~Select arrow for location key~

-In the middle of this image horizontally is a unique view of the Grand Canyon where it begins in the House Rock Valley in a place named Marble Canyon, at this point the canyon is barely one mile wide.
-Following the canyon from the left, the first cut away is called Shinumo Wash and right about where it slices out of the main canyon you can see above it a small protruding mesa by itself out in the middle of the dessert valley.
+Just below the horizon in the middle of this image where the canyon widens is where the Grand Canyon begins.
+This is the House Rock Valley in a place named Marble Canyon, at this point the canyon is barely one mile wide.
+Following the canyon from the left, the first cut away from the main part of the canyon is called Shinumo Wash, and right about where it slices out of the main canyon you can see above it a small protruding mesa by itself out in the middle of the desert valley.

 Zedekiah: “I am flying directly over Little Mountain, the base of which can be seen below to the right.
-That is Rock Canyon Creek coming out from the base of the Little Mountain.
-Above that you can see where the canyon starts to widen, this is where Vaseys Paradise, Stantons Cave, Bedrock Canyon and Fence Canyon all come together.
-This is also the boundary of the House Rock State Buffalo Ranch, the Grand Canyon National Game Preserve and the National Game Preserve.”
+That is Rock Canyon Creek coming out from the base of Little Mountain.
+Above that you can see where the canyon starts to widen, this is where Vasey’s Paradise, Stantons Cave, Bedrock Canyon, and Fence Canyon all come together.
+This is also the boundary of the House Rock State Buffalo Ranch, the Grand Canyon National Game Preserve, and the National Game Preserve.”

-Bus Hatch joined early Grand Canyon explorations to Stanton’s Cave where he identified several split twig figurines in 1934.
+Bus Hatch joined early Grand Canyon explorations to Stanton’s Cave where he identified several ancient Anasazi split twig figurines in 1934.
 Some of the figurines were later recovered by the Park Service and date to be over 4,000 years old.
-In addition to the figurines, there are remains of ancient horses, Harrington mountain goats, humpback Chub fish, California Condors and extinct vultures, among other items.
+In addition to the figurines, there are remains of ancient horses, Harrington mountain goats, humpback Chub fish, California Condors, and extinct vultures, among other items.

-Zedekiah: “I lensed this image late in the afternoon in mid winter, hence snow on the ground on Little Mountain in the right foreground, in the distance the sun is further over the horizon so the alpenglow effect has already begun to cast a purplish hue onto the distant clouds whereas the clouds directly in front of us are still daytime cotton white.
-On of the things that excites me about shooting long range wilderness landscape images is the relative view of time seen in exactly this sort of effect.
+Zedekiah: “I lensed this image late in the afternoon in mid-winter, hence snow on the ground on Little Mountain in the right foreground, in the distance the sun is further over the horizon so the alpenglow effect has already begun to cast a purplish hue onto the distant clouds whereas the clouds directly in front of us are still daytime cotton white.
+One of the things that excite me about shooting long-range wilderness landscape images is the relative view of time seen in exactly this sort of effect.
 It is beautiful to behold.”